-- The foredeck within front 1/3 of boat. - Both sides of the full within front 1/3 of boat.
+- a) The foredeck within front 1/3 of boat. - b) Both sides of the hull within front 1/3 of boat.

 Those numbers displayed on the foredeck and on the underside of a tunnel must read correctly from the transom and shall be underlined by a black bar.